Nigeria: Lagos to Become Africa's Model Mega City By 2052 - Sanwo-Olu

 "In line with the ongoing work to finetune the Lagos State Development Plan 2052, the focus of this year's Ehingbeti Summit will be on the long-term sustainable socio-economic development of Lagos State," he said.

-The governor said that the implementation of the Development Plan required purposeful and dedicated leadership.
+The governor said the implementation of the Development Plan required purposeful and dedicated leadership.

 "Our unwavering promise to you, as a State Government, is that we will provide the required leadership, to move from ideation to action, and to transform Lagos from Megacity to Model Megacity.